 I used to be a teacher who would take piles of schoolwork home to grade in my so-called “free time.”
 It was difficult, stressful, and to be honest, it rarely happened.
 Eventually, I refused to lose the little time I had with my family by spending it working through stacks of paper.
 I knew I had to find a better way.
-So I figured out how to get as much grading done during the day as possible.
+So I figured out how to get as much grading done at school, before the bell rang.

 1. Use interactive notebooks to control the paper load.